jcommelin/whatisamotive/README.rst

 say that it is one of the most central, delicate, and difficult questions in arithmetic geometry.
 It is linked to important conjectures like the Hodge conjecture (Millenium problem), and Grothendieck's standard conjectures.
-In this talk I want to sketch what a motive *should* be, and what problems arise in some of the approaches.
+In this talk I want to sketch what a motive *should* be, why we think they exist, and what problems arise in some of the approaches.